 Compliance Assurance Monitoring (CAM) rule, 40 CFR Part 64 is intended to provide a reasonable assurance of compliance with the emission limit(s) for emission units with an air pollution control device.
-Monitoring is done to show that control devices are properly operated and maintained in order to continuously maintain the control efficiency to meet an emission limit or standard.
+Monitoring is

-No emission units have emission limitations or standards that are subject to the federal Compliance Assurance Monitoring (CAM) rule pursuant to 40 CFR Part 64 because all emission units at the stationary source either do not have a control device or those with a control device do not have potential pre-control emissions over the major source thresholds or meet the CAM exemption for a continuous compliance determination method.
+No emission units have emission limitations or standards that are subject to the federal Compliance Assurance Monitoring (CAM) rule pursuant to 40 CFR Part 64 because all emission units at the stationary source either do not have a control device or those with a control device do not have potential pre-control emissions over the major source thresholds.